mykolav/coollang-2020-fs/README.md

 # Acknowledgements

- The original COOL language was designed by [Alex Aiken](https://theory.stanford.edu/~aiken/).
+ The original Cool language was designed by [Alex Aiken](https://theory.stanford.edu/~aiken/).
  The Cool 2016 version was designed by [John Boyland](https://uwm.edu/engineering/people/boyland-ph-d-john/).

 # License